pip-services/pip-services-docs/content/en/net/commons/reflect/recursive_object_writer.md

 ### Static methods

 #### CopyProperties
-Copies content of one object to another object by recursively reading all properties from source object and then recursively writing them to destination object.
+Copies the content of one object to another object by recursively reading all properties from source object and then recursively writing them to the destination object.

 > `public static` void CopyProperties(object dest, object src)

-- **dest**: object - a destination object to write properties to.
+- **dest**: object - destination object to write properties to.
-- **src**: object - a source object to read properties from
+- **src**: object - source object to read properties from

 #### SetProperties
-Recursively sets values of some (all) object and its subobjects properties.
+Recursively sets values of some (all) object's and its subobjects' properties.

-The object can be a user defined object, map or array.
+The object can be a user a defined object, a map or an array.
 Property values correspondently are object properties, map key-pairs or array elements with their indexes.